Hudson's Bay Company: Hudson's Bay (1881–2025)

+Zellers (1978–2013)

+Zellers was founded in 1931 by Walter P. Zeller, and acquired by HBC in 1978.
+It expanded in part with the HBC acquisitions and conversions of Towers Department Stores (1990) and Kmart Canada (1998).

-In September 2011, the HBC announced that it would sell the majority of the Zellers leases for $1.825 billion to the U.S.-based retailer Target Corporation and shutter all of their remaining locations by early 2013.
+In September 2011, the HBC announced that it would sell the majority of the Zellers leases for $1.825 billion to the US-based retailer Target and shutter all of their remaining locations by early 2013.
 Target used the acquisition of this real estate as a means to enable its entry in the Canadian market.
 HBC used some of the proceeds to pay down debt and to invest in growing its Hudson's Bay and Lord & Taylor banners.
 In January 2013, it was confirmed that three Zellers locations, re-purposed as discount department stores for The Bay and Home Outfitters, would remain open.
 The Target Canada chain folded in 2015; the leases were subsequently returned to landlords or re-sold to other retailers.
 Zellers was still owned by HBC as two remaining stores following the sale of its lease portfolio to Target Canada in 2011.
-By September 2019, the re-purposed Toronto and Ottawa Zellers locations were still operating as discount department stores.
+Those stores closed in January 2020.

-In August 2022, the Hudson's Bay Company announced it would be reviving the Zellers brand through online shopping and physical locations in 2023.
+In August 2022, the Hudson's Bay Company announced it would be reviving the Zellers brand through online shopping and within Hudson's Bay physical locations in 2023.
+It operated in a store-within-a-store format across Canada.

+Home Outfitters (1999–2019)

+Home Outfitters originally launched in 1998 as Bed, Bath & More, before being revamped and relaunched under the new name in 1999.
+The chain peaked at 69 locations in October 2014.
+It sold bedding, towels, housewares, and other home accessories.
+In July 2014, HBC announced that it would begin integrating Home Outfitters into its Hudson's Bay retail division (including increased availability of its product line through Hudson's Bay locations and its website), along with the closure of 2 stores.
+In 2016, HBC rebranded three Home Outfitters locations in Winnipeg under the banner Hudson's Bay Home as a pilot.
+The stores closed a few years later, along with Home Outfitters.
+In February 2019, HBC announced all 37 locations of Home Outfitters would be phased out.